DianaStrahilova/Healthy-Foodie-Blog-PP4/README.md

   - The database schema for this project is one-to-many.
       - Each recipe can have multiple comments.
-      - Each user can perform multiple intercations.
+      - Each user can perform multiple interactions.

       ![](./static/readme-images/database-schema.png)